hustvl/SparseTrack/README.md

 ## Installation
 #### Dependence
-This project is an implementation version of [Detectron2](https://github.com/facebookresearch/detectron2) and requires the compilation of [OpenCV](https://opencv.org/), [Boost](https://www.boost.org), and [pbcvt](https://github.com/Algomorph/pyboostcvconverter). please copy the "pbcvt.xxxxxx.so" file compiled via pbcvt to the "<ROOT>/SparseTrack/tracker/" directory.
+This project is an implementation version of [Detectron2](https://github.com/facebookresearch/detectron2) and requires the compilation of [OpenCV](https://opencv.org/), [Boost](https://www.boost.org), and [pbcvt](https://github.com/Algomorph/pyboostcvconverter).

+Please copy the "pbcvt.xxxxxx.so" file compiled via pbcvt to the "<ROOT>/SparseTrack/tracker/" directory.

 #### Install
 ```shell